Chapter 70:

 The Ruby Oracle

-No older than ten at this point in my life, I loved all animals, but most of all cats.
-But my dad wouldn’t allow me to have any.
-I was too young to be able to care for them.
-This wouldn’t stop my fascination, though.
-After all, I wanted nothing more than a feline to cuddle and pet.
+I was no older than ten in this memory, and I loved all animals, but most of all cats.
+Unfortunately, my dad wouldn’t allow me to have any, citing the fact that I was too young to be able to care for them.
+But this wouldn’t stop my fascination, though.
+After all, I wanted nothing more than a furry feline to cuddle and pet.

 “That’s what you got?”
-My mother asked me as I showed it to her.
-“Boys your age should want a dog.”
+My disgruntled mother asked as I revealed the purchase.
+“Boys your age don't like cats.
+You should want a dog.”

-“But…” I felt crushed at my mother’s disapproval as I looked down at the book.
+“But…” I felt crushed at my mother’s disapproval as I glanced down at the book.
 “I really want a cat.
-I love their ears and-and tails and—meow!”
+I love their ears a-and tails and—meow!”

 “Your brother recently got a dog, be more like—”

 “Meow?”
-I replied, looking down at the book.
+I replied, looking up from the book.

 “Stop.”
-She snapped.
-“Don’t do that around other kids your age.
+She snapped, her words now dripping with venom.
+“Don’t do that!
+Especially around other kids.
 They’ll think it’s weird and you’re weird.
-You'll end up alone with no friends.”
+You'll end up alone with no friends and no one to love you.”

-She grabbed the book from my hands and looked at it.
+She ripped the book from my hands and looked at it.
+Flipping through the pages, she inspected the details closely and grumbled to herself.

 “There is some good educational information in this.
 So, you can keep it.
 But don’t talk about cats with other boys and girls.
 Now, go outside and play with—"